A degeneracy bound for homogeneous topological order: Abstract

 \section{Abstract}

-{\bf We introduce a notion of homogeneous topological order, that is obeyed by most, if not all, known examples of topological order including fracton phases on quantum spins (qudits).
+{\bf We introduce a notion of homogeneous topological order, which is obeyed by most, if not all, known examples of topological order including fracton phases on quantum spins (qudits).
 The notion is a condition on the ground state subspace, rather than on the Hamiltonian, and demands that given a collection of ball-like regions, any linear transformation on the ground space be realized by an operator that avoids the ball-like regions.
-We derive a bound on the ground state degeneracy $\mathcal D$ for systems with homogeneous topological order on an arbitrary closed Riemannian manifold of dimension $d$, which reads Here, $L$ is the diameter of the system, $a$ is the lattice spacing, and $c$ is a constant that only depends on the isometry class of the manifold and the density of degrees of freedom.
+We derive a bound on the ground state degeneracy $\mathcal D$ for systems with homogeneous topological order on an arbitrary closed Riemannian manifold of dimension $d$, which reads Here, $L$ is the diameter of the system, $a$ is the lattice spacing, and $c$ is a constant that only depends on the isometry class of the manifold, and $\mu$ is a constant that only depends on the density of degrees of freedom.
+If $d=2$, the constant $c$ is the (demi)genus of the space manifold.
 This bound is saturated up to constants by known examples. }